mui/material-ui/docs/src/pages/style/color.md

 This color palette comprises primary and accent colors that can be used for illustration or to develop your brand colors.
 They’ve been designed to work harmoniously with each other.

-For instance, you can use the red color like so:
+For instance, you can refer to a particular hue/shade of the red color from palette like so:
 ```js
 import { red, purple } from 'material-ui/colors';